-Reviewed by Steve & Jill Wooler in March 2008
+Reviewed by Steve & Jill Wooler in March 2008 and March 2014

 Dining out is a similar situation.
-Shutters on the Bay (at the Blue Haven Hotel) and La Belle Creole (at the Donkey Cart) are virtually adjacent to SeaBreeze, but in truth both are expensive and neither is likely to satisfy gastronomic tastes.
-Ciao Pizza opened in central Scarborough in January 2008 and offers genuine Italian pizzas at reasonable prices.
-One of our favourite restaurants is the Salsa Kitchen, a shade over five minutes away from the villa, just north of the main highway.
-Apart from these restaurants, dining out does mean a 20-minute drive to Crown Point or the Shirvan Road, where many of the island’s most popular restaurants are based.
+Shutters on the Bay (at the Blue Haven Hotel) and Café Havana (at the Bacolet Beach Club) are within walking distance of SeaBreeze, but both are expensive and neither is likely to satisfy gastronomic tastes.
+Ciao Pizza is conveniently located on the Bacolet-side of Scarborough and offers very good genuine Italian pizzas at reasonable prices.
+One of our favourite restaurants, the Salsa Kitchen, is little more than a five minute drive from the villa, just north of the main highway.
+Apart from these restaurants, dining out does involve a 20-minute drive to Crown Point or the Shirvan Road, where many of the island’s most popular restaurants are based.
 The same applies to most other rental properties on the island, as none are within walking distance of more than one or two restaurants.

 SeaBreeze is set in more than an acre of mature tropical grounds, discreetly hidden behind a tall perimeter wall/fence.
 Electronic gates guard the entrance.
 Security is good, without being intrusive.

 The villa itself lies at the end of an attractive curved driveway edged with mature palms.
 The gardens are a riot of colourful tropical shrubs and mature fruit trees, including lime, mango, banana, grapefruit and avocado.
 Guests are naturally invited to take their pick of any fruit ready for picking.

 When viewed from the front, SeaBreeze looks like a single-level bungalow of conventional tropical design.
 The cream stucco finish is brightened by pink and blue lattice work, window frames and decorative balustrades.
 However, the single-storey image belies the truth; the gentle fall of the land disguises the fact that the house is actually built on two levels.